-- On the Cover Page, nothing is entered into the Requested Amount or start date boxes; the Beginning Investigator box is checked if applicable. - The Title begins with the prefix "Preliminary Proposal:" followed by any additional acronyms (e.g. RUI, ABR, SG), if applicable - The Project Summary is limited to 1 page, includes as separate sections an Overview, the Intellectual Merit, and the Broader Impacts of the proposed activity. - The Project Description is limited to 5 pages, addresses both the Intellectual Merit and Broader Impacts of the proposed research as separate sections, and the first page of which contains only a list of project personnel, including institution, planned status (e.g., PI, co-PI, subaward lead, other senior personnel), and no more than a 2 line description of role(s) in the project. - The References Cited is limited to 3 pages and conforms to the GPG format. - The Biographical Sketches need not include information about advisors, advisees, and collaborators. - A Combined Collaborators & Other Affiliations list is included as a supplementary document. - A Consolidated Personnel List is prepared using the provided template and emailed to DEBTEMPLATE@nsf.gov within 3 business days of submission. - Ensure that your final submitted PDF conforms to the typeface size limits (10-11 pt depending on font), line spacing maximum (no more than six lines of text per vertical space of one inch) and margins (at least one inch on all sides of page) specified in the GPG.
+- · On the Cover Page, nothing is entered into the Requested Amount or start date boxes; the Beginning Investigator box is checked if applicable.
+The Preliminary Proposal box is checked. - .
+The Title begins with the prefix "Preliminary Proposal:" followed by any additional acronyms (e.g. RUI, ABR, SG), if applicable. - The Project Summary is limited to 1 page, includes as separate sections an Overview, the Intellectual Merit, and the Broader Impacts of the proposed activity. - The Project Description is limited to 5 pages, addresses both the Intellectual Merit and Broader Impacts of the proposed research as separate sections, and the first page of which contains only a list of project personnel, including institution, planned status (e.g., Pl, co-Pl, Pl of subaward, other senior personnel), and no more than a 2 line description of role(s) in - The References Cited is limited to 3 pages and conforms to the GPG format. - Properly formatted Biographical Sketches for all individuals on the Personnel list. - Collaborators & Other Affiliations Information list(s) is included as a Single Copy Document. - A Personnel List Spreadsheet is prepared using the provided template and emailed to debtemplate@nsf.gov within 3 business days of submission. - Ensure that your final submitted PDF conforms to the typeface size limits (10-11 pt depending on font), line spacing maximum (no more than six lines of text per vertical space of one inch) and margins (at least one inch on all sides of page) specified in the GPG.